Blueteak/SWEngFinal/README.md

 * Kevin Liu

 ## Overview:
 This project is a multiplayer 2D Arcade-Shooter.
-Players take control small spaceships and battle to the death in an enclosed arena.
+Players take control of small spaceships and battle to the death in an enclosed arena.

 ##User Stories